Edited by Alma, Doug Collins, Eng, indica_mojo and 7 others

 I can't stop throwing up blood the next day after an alcohol binge

-Each time I finish drinking, I sleep well but in the morning I do have a heavy painful headache, feeling very tired and the feelings that I want to vomit.
-I cannot eat anything throughout the day till late night?
+Each time I finish drinking, I sleep well but in the morning I do have a heavy, painful headache, feeling very tired and the feelings that I want to vomit.
+I cannot eat anything throughout the day until late night?

 21 years old male, very intoxicated celebrating his birthday (friends kept giving him multiple shots of hard whisky), now vomiting, urinating on floor, fell and cut his knee, complaining of severe nausea.
 While I recognize that vomiting is natures way of getting rid of the ETOH poisoning, and thus a good thing, my question is would it be OK to give him Dramamine, in that this has helped him in the past?

 Is it safe or OK to provide Dramamine to an intoxicated vomiting 21 years old male complaining of nausea, given this has helped him in the past.

 If you want to give him an antiemetic, I would rather call the doctor to deliver it to the intoxicated individual intravenously which is more likely to work out better, however if you cannot go to the doctor, at least call one on the phone to ask if this is OK, what I know is that you should probably administer an antiemetic drug like dimenhydrinate (Dramamine), ondansetron (Zofran) or prochlorperazine (Compazine) if the person cannot stop vomiting over and over again, but seeking medical help is always the best bet, especially if he has his knee cut as well.
 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.

 I drank yesterday nothing unusual, I have gotten more drunk other times with the same drinks.
 And now I can't stop vomiting for some reason.
 But the other times I got drunk I didn't vomit at all.
 I need help should I just go to the doctor.